mwycombe/CribbageQt/Techniques.md

 When the gui widget changes value the python variable is updated and when the python variable is change the gui widget is updated.
 If it a bidirectional synchronous relationship.

-The IntVar ctrlVariable was update to accept str input and translate it to int internally.
+The IntVar ctrlVariable has update to accept str input and translate it to int internally.
 This requires that LineEdit entry fiels that expect integer in put have a QIntValidator attached to them

 1. self.EntryField = QtWidgets.QLineEdit(parent=self.centralwidget)